Global and Multicultural Education

-Due to ongoing health risks and travel restrictions surrounding COVID-19, all education abroad programs for both Winter and Spring 2022 have been suspended.
-For more information, please contact email@example.com.
+Due to the ongoing health risks and travel advisories surrounding COVID-19, all education abroad programs through Summer 2022 have been suspended.
+For more information, please contact firstname.lastname@example.org.

 Subsequent program terms are continuing to be monitored.
-A decision regarding programming and faculty-led travel for Summer 2022 will be made at the end of the Fall 2021 semester.
+A decision regarding programming for Fall 2022 will be made during the upcoming Spring semester.

 International (F1 Visa)

 Bloomsburg University offers the opportunities of a big university — less than a three-hour drive to New York City and four-hour drive to Washington, D.C. — with the personalized and friendly learning environment of a smaller school.

 International students will find it easy to transition to a new culture in the welcoming atmosphere of the cozy campus on the hill.
 We offer: